Conflict management skills can help you conquer stress and anxiety. Deborah Grayson Riegel explains

 When we ‘bring it up’ in an interpersonal conflict, we are addressing an issue or concern in a timely and direct manner rather than avoiding, delaying, or denying that there’s a problem.
 For an intrapersonal conflict, we are doing the same thing, with the goal of admitting to ourselves that we have an issue or concern.

-The benefit is that we are not saving up hard-to-handle feelings until become too unwieldy or frightening.
+The benefit is that we are not saving up hard-to-handle feelings until they become too unwieldy or frightening.
 You might say to yourself, “There is something important we need to address,” to remind yourself that your mental health and psychological well-being matter.

 You might add a positive intention, such as, “We need to handle this now so we can show up for our colleagues/clients/families (ourselves) the way we want to.”